 Programme leaders: H.W.
 Lenstra, R. Tijdeman

 The biweekly national Intercity Number Theory Seminar continued to be the meeting place for the participants.
-Besides there were several successful activities supported by the Spinoza grant of H.W.
-Lenstra and the Stieltjes Institute.
-The appointment of P. Stevenhagen to Professor at Leiden University confirmed the strong position of Leiden as international centre of number theory.
+Besides there were several activities supported by the Spinoza grant of H.W.
+Lenstra, the Stieltjes Institute, the Lorentz Center and NWO.